gitops-jml/gitops/README.md

 available as an operator (Red Hat OpenShift GitOps) in the OperatorHub\
 Installing the operator will create a default ArgoCD instance and a default project\
 ![Image](./images/init.jpg)\
-obtain ArgoCD console pasword : TBD
+obtain ArgoCD console pasword:\
+`oc extract secret/openshift-gitops-cluster -n openshift-gitops --to=-`

 ## Simple use cases
 ### configuring OCP Console